13 Tenant Rights All Pennsylvania Landlords Must Know

 Receive Professional Help With Lease Preparation

-Tenant Rights After They Have Moved Into a Property
+Honoring Tenant Rights After They Move In

-9. Right to Quiet Enjoyment
+9. Honor Tenants' Right to Quiet Enjoyment

-10. Right to a Safe and Habitable Home
+10. Provide a Safe and Habitable Home

 • Working smoke alarms